 anal margin neoplasms

 The anal sphincter is divided into an internal and external anal sphincter.
 It surrounds the anal canal.

 thickened, circular muscle fibres, up to 5 mm thick

 External anal sphincter

-Anal verge is part of anal region and consists of a band of squamous epithelial tissue lacks hair follicles and extends from inter-sphincteric groove to perianal skin.
+The anal verge is part of the anal region and consists of a band of squamous epithelial tissue which lacks hair follicles and extends from the inter-sphincteric groove to the perianal skin.

 The anatomy curriculum is one of our curriculum articles and aims to be a collection of articles that represent the core anatomy knowledge for radiologists and imaging specialists.

 Abdominal and pelvic anatomy

 An angiosarcoma of the spleen is a rare malignant splenic neoplasm.
 The term is usually given to describe a primary angiosarcoma of the spleen although angiosarcoma elsewhere can also rarely metastasise to the spleen.
 Despite its absolute rarity, a splenic angiosarcoma is considered the most co...

 Annular pancreas is a morphological anomaly which can cause duodenal obstruction.
 This condition is important to recognise, as radiologists are frequently the first to make the diagnosis.